corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 +++

 I see people make the same mistakes over and over again when learning Rust.
-So I wrote a list (ordered by importance) on how you can ease the learning process and flatten Rust's learning curve.
+Here are my thoughts (ordered by importance) on how you can ease the learning process to flatten Rust's learning curve.
 My goal is to help you save time and frustration.

 ## Stop The Resistance

-Let your guards down.
+Let your guard down.
 That's the most important thing.

 Accept that learning Rust is a completely new skillset.
 There are a ton of new concepts to learn like lifetimes, ownership, and the trait system.
 And depending on your background, you'll need to add generics, pattern matching, or macros to the list.

-Your learning pace doesn't have much to do if you're smart or not or if you have a lot of experience programming.
+Your learning pace doesn't have much to do with whether you're smart or not or if you have a lot of experience programming.
 I have seen junior devs excel at Rust with no prior training and senior engineers struggle for weeks/months.
-What matters more is your attitude towards the language.
+What matters more is **your attitude** toward the language.

-Leave your hybris at home.
+Leave your hubris at home.

 Treat the borrow checker as a co-author, not an adversary.
 This reframes the relationship.
 Let the compiler do the teaching.
 For example, this works great with lifetimes, because the compiler will tell you when a lifetime is ambiguous.